Image biomarker standardisation initiative: Digital phantom

-The digital phantom does not require the additional image processing that conventional images require before feature calculation.
+The digital phantom was designed to not require image processing prior to calculating the features.
 Thus, feature calculation is done directly on the phantom itself.
 The following should be taken into account for calculating image features: \begin{itemize} \item Discretisation is not required.
 All features are to be calculated using the phantom as it is.
 Alternatively, one could use a \textit{fixed bin size} discretisation of 1 or \textit{fixed bin number} discretisation of 6 bins, which does not alter the contents of the phantom. \item Grey level co-occurrence matrices are symmetrical and calculated for (Chebyshev) distance $\delta=1$. \item Neighbouring grey level dependence and neighbourhood grey tone difference matrices are likewise calculated for (Chebyshev) distance $\delta=1$.
 Additionally, the neighbouring grey level dependence coarseness parameter has the value $\alpha=0$. \item Because discretisation is lacking, most intensity-based statistical features will match their intensity histogram-based analogues in value. \item The ROI morphological and intensity masks are identical for the digital phantom, due to lack of re-segmentation. \end{itemize}